VonHeikemen/lsp-zero.nvim/advance-usage.md

 cmp.setup(cmp_config)
 ```

-Finally, in case no one has told you this today... you should read `nvim-cmp`'s documentation.
+Finally, in case no one has told you this today... you should read nvim-cmp's documentation.
 You are awesome.

 ## Intergrate with `null-ls`

 ### Standalone null-ls instance

-`null-ls` isn't a real language server, if you want "integrate it" with lsp-zero all you need to do is call their setup function after `lsp-zero`'s config.
+null-ls isn't a real language server, if you want "integrate it" with lsp-zero all you need to do is call their setup function after lsp-zero's config.

-The only option that makes sense to share with `null-ls` is the `on_attach` function.
+The only option that makes sense to share with null-ls is the `on_attach` function.
 Here is an example on how to do it.

 ```lua
 local lsp = require('lsp-zero')